NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 If you have zero recognition of the topic, flag it, make a quick gut guess (which locks in the +0.25 floor), and move on in under 20 seconds

-The goal of the first pass is to lock in marks on the 120-150 questions you know well, at pace, without letting uncertainty cascade into time pressure.
+The goal of the first pass — run section by section — is to lock in marks on the questions you know well, at pace, without letting uncertainty cascade into time pressure.

-First-pass time budget: Target finishing the first pass in 130-140 minutes (leaving 70-80 minutes for the second pass).
-If you are at question 100 with 115 minutes elapsed, you are slightly behind — accelerate your first-pass pace on questions where you have a clear answer.
+First-pass time budget (per section): In each 42-minute section, target finishing your first pass of all 36 questions in about 28-30 minutes, leaving 12-14 minutes for the second pass.
+If you are 20 questions into a section with 25 minutes already gone, you are behind — accelerate on questions where you have a clear answer, because the section locks at 42 minutes regardless.

 Second Pass: Return to Flagged Questions